Master of Arts in Chaplaincy

 Organizational Leadership: Identify and describe issues of pastoral practice commonly encountered in various types of chaplaincy settings.

 Professional Identity and Conduct: Describe, practice, and model spiritual and ethical practices and discernment that form and nurture one’s own and others’ faith.

-BCCI requires endorsement by a "recognized faith group."
+Depending upon the particular chaplaincy certification that a student seeks, endorsement by a recognized spiritual/faith group may be required.
+BCCI requires endorsement by a recognized faith group.
 Receiving such endorsement may require you to complete specific courses that would count as electives.

 Intercultural Immersion Experiences

 Within the area of Intercultural Engagement & Action, Area Electives will be designed to include intercultural immersion experiences.
 Depending on the design of the particular Area Elective, experiences could be local or could involve travel in the US or internationally.
 The courses will also include preparation for the experience, a means of processing the experience as one engages in it, and a means of debriefing after the experience and discerning ways to incorporate the learnings in one’s vocation.

 Each MACh student is required to participate in at least 4 continuing education programs.
 You get to choose which ones you attend—and there are lots to choose from.